Just getting started on this page…

 Lithograph of Schroeder and Snoopy signed by Charles M. Schulz, creator of the Peanuts comics and franchise.
 I was a huge Peanuts fan in my youth.
 All the Peanuts books I collected are still at my mother’s house.

-SECTION TWO: MUSIC MEMORABILIA
+SECTION 2: MUSIC MEMORABILIA

 See other pages of the Virtual Museum for The Beatles and Stevie Ray Vaughan items.